chatom98/banana_detector/README.md

 The detector is based on many circuits available on the Internet with few tweaks.

 # Function principle
-Device utilizes set of PIN photo diodes to detect surrounding Beta particles.
+Device utilizes set of PIN photo-diodes to detect passing Beta particles.
 Following analog circuit is only an I-V converter and amplifier with large amplification.
 To reduce resistor noise I use T network inverting amplifier.